Paul Bissonnette: Post-playing career

 In February 2019, Bissonnette partnered with CaniBrands, a CBD health and wellness company as the company's Sports and Media Ambassador.

 In 2021, Turner Sports announced that Bissonnette would be joining the company as a pregame and intermission analyst for the NHL on TNT, alongside Wayne Gretzky, Anson Carter, and Rick Tocchet.

+In November 2024, Bissonnette was assaulted by six men at a Houston's Restaurant in Scottsdale; the men were quickly arrested on charges of assault and disorderly conduct.
+Days later, Bissonnette recounted what occurred on the Spittin' Chiclets podcast, saying it began inside the restaurant, escalated to the parking lot and ended with him taking refuge in a CVS.